-- b.
-Non-immigrant Visa holders - Persons holding non-immigrant visas are NOT entitled to Mississippi residency.
-Because those visas are temporary in nature, non-immigrant visa holders retain the residency of their home country. - c.
-Undocumented aliens - Do not have visas, thus cannot be Mississippi residents.
-Cannot be considered for in-state tuition. - 10.
-Responsibility for registration under proper residence status; presentation of false evidence of residence status.
+Persons holding non-immigrant visas are NOT entitled to Mississippi residency.
+Because those visas are temporary in nature, non-immigrant visa holders retain the residency of their home country.

+Do not have visas, thus cannot be Mississippi residents.
+Cannot be considered for in-state tuition.

+10. Responsibility for registration under proper residence status; presentation of false evidence of residence status.
 The responsibility for registering under his proper residence status is placed upon the student.
 In addition to any administrative action which may be taken by the governing authorities of the state-supported institutions of higher learning or junior colleges concerned, any student who willfully presents false evidence as to his residence status shall be deemed guilty of a misdemeanor, and upon conviction thereof may be fined not to exceed one hundred dollars (\$100.00).
 MS Code § 37-103-27.
 See also MS Code § 37-103-29.